Licensing a Hotel in the UK

-John Gaunt & Partners can also offer a ‘one-stop-shop’ for your APLH training, allowing you to complete the course and your Personal Licence application with a single flat rate.
+John Gaunt & Partners can also offer an APLH Combined course, allowing you to complete the course and your Personal Licence application with a single flat rate.
 This method of completing your training streamlines the process greatly by including the DBS check and the drafting and submitting of your Personal Licence application through a member of our team.
 Get in touch with a member of our team today if you would like to discuss this method of completing your Personal Licence application.

 Premises Licence Costs